 As explained in section 5.2, EU ETS auditors and lead auditor should have knowledge of the specific FAR rules, ALCR and guidance as well as knowledge and experience on monitoring and reporting aspects in relation to allocation data.
 Furthermore, the team as a whole should include at least one person that has the technical competence and understanding required to assess the specific technical aspects regarding the monitoring, reporting and collection of data.
 This will allow the verifier to understand the installation and sub-installations applicable and to check the application of the monitoring methodology and implementation of the MMP.
-Otherwise the verifier will not be able to assess the material correctness of the data and the correct implementation of the monitoring plan.
-Table 6 below provides an indication of which technical competence and understanding should apply to assess the specific technical monitoring and reporting aspects.
+Otherwise, the verifier will not be able to assess the material correctness of the data and the correct implementation of the monitoring plan.
+Table 7 below provides an indication of which technical competence and understanding should apply to assess specific technical monitoring and reporting aspects.

-Table 6 - Technical competence and understanding required
+Table 7 - Technical competence and understanding required

-&lt;sup>51 For example, as part of Management of Change and safety processes
+58 For example, as part of Management of Change and safety processes.

-Elements of technical expertise and competence Assessing aspects of the MMP Being able to assess and understand: how the MMP is implemented in the installation; how to check the baseline data report or annual activity level report against the MMP; how to analyse information and data to confirm whether the MMP is still appropriate and is being implemented.
-Specific activity and technology being able to identify and understand which key operations impact the operator's allocation data; having general knowledge of the technologies applicable to the industry sector in which the installation operates.
-Relevant boundaries of the sub- installation and emissions sources/source streams Being able to understand and have knowledge of: concepts related to process emission sub-installations, waste gases and correcting for the heat content therein; safety flaring etc.; boundaries of sub-installations; definition of product benchmarks and system boundaries; exchangeability of fuel and electricity; definition of fall-back sub-installations; attribution of data to relevant sub-installations; assessing completeness of source streams and emission sources; attribution of energy consumption to sub-installations; Quantification, monitoring and reporting including relevant technical and sector issues Being able to understand and have knowledge of techniques relevant to monitoring and reporting which requires skills such as: parameters for collection of baseline data or annual activity level data; ability to understand the concept of exchangeability of electricity and heat; knowledge on special topics such as CWT factors and how to determine related activity levels, and other special benchmarks; understanding methods for determining net heat flows eligible for allocation under the fall-back sub-installations; for determining proxy data for measurable heat; and for calculation of emissions related to heat in CHP installations; how to assess the most accurate data sources, and how to assess unreasonable costs and technical infeasibility; how to assess whether methods for completing data gaps are
+Elements of technical expertise and competence Examples of knowledge and skills related to technical competence Assessing aspects of the MMP Being able to understand and assess how: the MMP is implemented in the installation; to check the baseline data report or annual activity level report against the MMP; to analyse information and data to confirm whether the MMP is still appropriate and is being implemented.
+Specific activity and technology being able to identify and understand which key operations impact the installation's allocation data; having general knowledge of the technologies applicable to the industry sector in which the installation operates.
+Relevant boundaries of the sub-installation and emissions sources/source streams Being able to understand and have knowledge of: concepts related to process emission sub-installations, waste gases and correcting for the heat content therein; safety flaring etc.; boundaries of sub-installations; definition of product benchmarks and system boundaries; definition of fall-back sub-installations; attribution of data to relevant sub-installations; assessing completeness of source streams and emission sources; attribution of energy consumption to sub-installations; production inputs and outputs relevant to GHG emissions.
+Quantification, monitoring and reporting including relevant technical and sector issues Being able to understand and have knowledge of techniques relevant to monitoring and reporting which requires knowledge and skills such as: parameters for collection of baseline data or annual activity level data; knowledge on special topics such as CWT factors and how to determine related activity levels, and other special benchmarks; understanding methods for determining net heat flows eligible for allocation under the fall-back sub-installations; for determining proxy data for measurable heat; and for calculation of emissions related to heat in CHP installations; how to assess the most accurate data sources, unreasonable costs, and technical infeasibility; how to assess whether methods for completing data gaps are appropriate, are conservative, and do not lead to material misstatements.
+Knowledge related to the operator's organisation and quality assurance operator's specific data flow and risk assessment; operator's specific control activities in relation to data flow;